Olwenyu/Chat-with-PDF/README.md

 This application allows users to upload PDF documents and interact with them by asking natural language questions.
 Built using **LangChain** and **Ollama**, it leverages **embeddings** and **vector storage** to perform efficient document retrieval and generate **concise, context-aware answers**.

+The project is implemented based on the video tutorial: [Chat with PDFs with Deepseek Ollama LangChain](https://www.youtube.com/watch?v=vfpe2S22g4c)

 ---

 ## Features